slds-lmu/lecture_i2dl/exercises/python/templates/04-lab-template.md

     def get_loss(self, x: Tensor, y: Tensor) -> Tensor:
         """Compute the loss for a dataset and given labels."""
         #!TAG HWBEGIN
-        #!MSG Use the loss function and the forward method to compute the loss on the dataset.
+        #!MSG TODO: Use the loss function and the forward method to compute the loss on the dataset.
         return self.loss.forward(y, self.forward(x))
         #!TAG HWEND